Democratic Republic of Congo profile

 A vast country with immense economic resources, the Democratic Republic of Congo (DR Congo) has been at the centre of what some observers call "Africa's world war".
 This has left it in the grip of a humanitarian crisis.
 The five-year conflict pitted government forces, supported by Angola, Namibia and Zimbabwe, against rebels backed by Uganda and Rwanda.

-Despite a peace deal and the formation of a transitional government in 2003, people in the east of the country remain in terror of marauding militias and the army.
+Despite a peace deal and the formation of a transitional government in 2003, people in the east of the country remain in fear of continuing death, rape or displacement by marauding militias and the army.

-The war claimed an estimated three million lives, either as a direct result of fighting or because of disease and malnutrition.
+The war claimed an up to six million lives, either as a direct result of fighting or because of disease and malnutrition.
 It has been called possibly the worst emergency in Africa in recent decades.